melles1991/usecuewebsite/_portfolio/en/petervermaat.md

 order: 0
 ---

 Peter Vermaat is a poet, storyteller, puppeteer and theatre maker.
 Five years after I installed [an Envato WordPress theme](/uploads/rockwell.jpg) for him, he asked me to update his website.
 I rebuild his (outdated) theme in Jekyll and connected the CloudCannon CMS.
 I also transformed his pixel logo into vectors, rewrote all javascript, made the theme responsive and added a webshop (including product presentations).
-Peter was very pleased with the end result and not unimportant: so was I!
+Peter was very pleased with the end result.
 This website will easily last another five years.